-1. Policy statement and principles.....
-6 2.
-Policy principles: 6 3.
-Policy aims: 7 4.
-Safeguarding legislation and guidance 8 5.
-Roles and responsibilities 10 6.
-The Designated Safeguarding Lead (DSL): 11 7.
-The Deputy Designated Safeguarding Lead(s) 13 8.
-The governing body 13 9.
-The headteacher: 16 10.
-Good practice guidelines and staff code of conduct 17 11.
-Abuse of position of trust.....
-17 12.
-Children who may be particularly vulnerable 18 13.
-Children with special educational needs, disabilities or physical health issues 19 14.
-Children with mental health needs.....
-19 15.
-Early Help and use of the Early Support Assessment - Pathway to Change 20 16.
-Attendance 22 17.
-Children who are absent from school or missing from Education 22 18.
-Children who run away or go missing from home or care.....
-25 19.
-Helping children to understand and recognise risk, identify available support and report abuse 26 20.
-Bullying, child on child abuse and harmful sexual behaviour 27 21.
-Support for pupils, families and staff involved in a child protection issue.....
-47 22.
-Complaints procedure.....
-47 23.
-Staff reporting concerns about a colleague or other adult who works with children (Whistleblowing) 48 24.
-Managing allegations against staff (including supply staff, volunteers and contractors) 50 25.
-Managing 'low level concerns' about staff conduct (including supply staff, volunteers and contractors).....
-51 26.
-Staff training 52
+Policy statement and principles 5 Child protection statement 5 Policy principles 5 Policy aims 6 Safeguarding legislation and guidance 7 Terminology 8 Roles and responsibilities 9 The Designated Safeguarding Lead 10 The Deputy Designated Safeguarding Lead(s) 12 The governing body 12 The headteacher/principal 15 Good practice guidelines and staff code of conduct 16 Abuse of position of trust.....
+16 Children who may be particularly vulnerable 16 Children with special educational needs, disabilities or physical health needs 17 Children with mental health needs.....
+18 Early Help and use of the Early Support Assessment - Pathway to Change process 18 Attendance 20 Children who are absent or missing from education 20 Children who run away or go missing from home or care 23 Helping children to understand and recognise risk, identify available support and report abuse 24 The school's system for children to report abuse.....
+24 Bullying, child on child abuse and harmful sexual behaviour.....
+25 Child on child sexual violence and harassment.....
+27 Sharing of nude and semi-nude images and videos 38 Support for pupils, families and staff involved in a child protection issue.....
+41 Complaints procedure.....
+42 Staff reporting concerns about a colleague or other adult who works with children (Whistleblowing) 42 Managing allegations against staff (including supply staff, volunteers and contractors) 43 Managing 'low level concerns' about staff conduct (including supply staff, volunteers and contractors).....
+45 Staff training 45